About Green Templeton

 Green Templeton College is a graduate community at the heart of the University of Oxford.
 It brings together students, academics and practitioners with a particular focus on business and management, health and medicine, and social sciences.

-With around 600 students from 79 countries and more than 250 fellows, we are international, family friendly and future focused within a traditional Oxford setting.
+With around 600 students from close to 75 countries and more than 300 fellows, we are international, family friendly and future focused within a traditional Oxford setting.

-Collaborations and interactions across our community of students, fellows and staff are actively encouraged and our egalitarian ethos is epitomised by a single common room and the absence of a high table.
+Collaborations and interactions across our community of students, fellows and staff are actively encouraged and our egalitarian ethos is epitomised by a single common room.
 The inclusion of all, regardless of gender, sexual identity, race, ethnicity or class, is one of our foundational principles.